rquartel/SixMinuteInterviewJava/README.md

-# SixMinuteInterviewJava
-Six Minute Interview Exercise Java Maven
+# Six Minute Interview - Java

 This project is used as in interview exercise during recruiting.